-In Genesis at the time of Noah, his family was the only ones on earth that still believed and trusted in God.
+In Genesis at the time of Noah, his family were the only people on earth that still believed and trusted in God.
 So the percentage was rather low considering the population had continued to grow.

 After God sent the Flood, Noah and his family members were the only ones on earth, so the percentage was again nearly 100 percent of people believing and trusting in God.

-As time progressed, God kept calling the Israelites back to Him.
+As time progressed, God kept calling the Israelites back to himself.
 Ultimately, though, as the population of the earth regrew, the overall percentage began to drop.
-Just before the birth of Jesus the bulk of the world’s people were not believing or trusting in God.
+Just before the birth of Jesus, the bulk of the world’s people were not believing or trusting in God.
 The diagram above illustrates this general principle.

 Even the Pharisees, Jewish leaders in the time of Jesus, were not trusting in God but following traditions and not what God was actually saying in the Bible—otherwise they would have been expecting the Messiah.

-The wise men knew, and John the Baptist, who prepared many in Israel for Jesus, knew.
+We do know at least the wise men, Mary, Joseph, Anna, Simeon, and the family of John the Baptist, who prepared many in Israel for Jesus, knew.
 This is still a very low percentage of people believing and trusting in God when Jesus was born.
 Jesus came when few believed and trusted in God.

-When Jesus came to earth it was a low point in earth history, so His timing was very significant, but the mission was completed perfectly and we now have the opportunity to return to God as a free gift in Jesus Christ.
+When Jesus came to earth, it was a low point in history, so his timing was very significant.
+The mission was completed perfectly, and we now have the opportunity to return to God because of the free gift in Jesus Christ.

-If you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
+If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 (Romans 10:9)

 Some people have even suggested to me that Christmas is evil and we shouldn’t partake in it.
 What follows is my personal view, not an official AiG position, but I note the Bible says the following:

-The earth is the Lord’s, and all its fullness, the world and those who dwell therein.
-(Psalm 24:1)
+The earth is the Lord’s and the fullness thereof, the world and those who dwell therein, (Psalm 24:1)

-If we give thanks and honor God (Ephesians 5:15–21) on a day that is already His, then how can Christmas day be evil?
+If we give thanks and honor God (Romans 14:5–6) on a day that is already his, then how can Christmas day be evil?

 Some have reminded me that the day Christmas is celebrated was born out of a Roman pagan holiday.
 Then I remind them that we should honor and celebrate God on every day of the year.
 Why should we, as Christians, refuse to celebrate God on this day?
 We can serve God on any day and at any time.
 In fact the Bible encourages this:

-I will praise You, O Lord my God, with all my heart, and I will glorify Your name forevermore.
+I give thanks to you, O Lord my God, with my whole heart, and I will glorify your name forever.
 (Psalm 86:12)

 Some have reminded me of the decorated trees in Jeremiah 10:1–6.
 Then I remind them that it wasn’t the tree that was sin but the hearts of those who used them to honor false gods.
-If they had done it to honor God then the outcome would have been different.
+If they had done it to honor God, the outcome would have been different.

-If someone honors God with a decorated tree (as opposed to false gods) then how can it be sinful?
+If someone honors God with a decorated tree (as opposed to false gods), how can it be sinful?

-It is a time for us to answer the questions that non-Christians are asking when they come to church this holiday season.
-Please visit our Answers section to be prepared to answer the questions people need to hear.
+It is time for us to answer the questions that non-Christians are asking when they come to church this holiday season.
+Please visit our Answers section to be prepared.

-Any Christmas message, whether Christmas sermons, in everyday conversation, and so on, needs to explain to people who don’t know God the bad news in Genesis as well as the good news in the Gospels so that they too can understand and prayerfully enjoy the free gift of salvation in Jesus Christ.
+Any Christmas discussion, whether in Christmas sermons or everyday conversation, needs to explain the bad news in Genesis as well as the good news in the Gospels so that unbelievers can understand and prayerfully enjoy the free gift of salvation in Jesus Christ.
 Please take some time to read the Good News.